danstn/minions-api/README.md

 ./scripts/watch.hs
 ```

-Some curl commands (until we get to integration tests). `request.json` is in the root of the repo.
+Some curl commands. `request.json` is in the root of the repo.

 ```
 curl -i -X POST -d @minion-post.json http://localhost:8081/minions --header "Content-Type:application/json"